Effective advocacy for wetlands protection involves two different kinds of activity

 Learn about wetlands, the benefits they provide, where they are found, and how to tell what a wetlands is.
 Locate wetlands in your area.

 Learn about wetlands laws and regulations – remember these parts of our landscape are so valuable that laws have been passed to protect wetlands.
-So learn about the laws and regulations and how to use them to protect wetlands.
+However, it takes some work to understand the wetlands laws and regulations and how to use them to protect wetlands.

 Learn how to get involved in legal decisions on wetlands so you can be more effective.

 Find others in your community who care about wetlands.
-Make wetlands protection a part of organizations to which you belong – civic leagues, service organizations, and the like.
+Make wetlands protection a part of organizations to which you belong – civic leagues, service organizations, religious organizations,and the like.